Originally published in September 2018

 I am a bit biased, but regional South Australia is among the best destinations to visit.
 So many of our regions are on people’s bucket lists – I’m lucky to have these experiences in my backyard, from cage diving with the Great White Sharks on the Eyre Peninsula, to the best wine regions and the most incredible produce and restaurants, we have it all.
 What adds to the enjoyment is that while our visitor economy is booming, we are devoid of tourist trappings.
 For me, getting away is about heading off the beaten path, escaping crowds and not having to share it with hundreds of others and their selfie-sticks – Adelaide and South Australia offer just that.

-Top tip for holidaying in Adelaide
+What’s your top tip for holidaying in Adelaide?

 My top tip for any destination is to live it like a local.
 Put on a pair of walking shoes and explore Adelaide city, our thriving small bars, vibrant festival scene – Peel and Leigh Street are a must.
 Gone are the days of generic travel guides, check out the #SeeSouthAustralia and use it to plan an authentic experience.